November 14, 2017

-This special event will explore the work of two artists with a cutting edge, experimental practice: Analia Saban and Gabriel Kuri.
-The evening will begin with viewing of two short documentaries featuring each artist, created as part of the Artist Dialogues series, followed by a conversation among the artists and Rachel Rivenc.
+This special event explored the work of two artists with a cutting edge, experimental practice: Analia Saban and Gabriel Kuri.
+The evening began with two short documentaries featuring each artist, created as part of the Artist Dialogues series (see below), followed by a conversation among the artists and Rachel Rivenc.

-The movies and conversation will focus on the artists' material practice and how it relates to meaning, their approach to making and finding objects, their playful use or misuse of materials, as well as their thoughts on longevity, the future of their work, and the role of conservation.
+The movies and conversation focused on the artists' material practice and how it relates to meaning, their approach to making and finding objects, their playful use or misuse of materials, as well as their thoughts on longevity, the future of their work, and the role of conservation.

 Los Angeles-based artist Analia Saban blurs the lines between painting and sculpture, imagery and objecthood.
 Her work frequently includes plays on art-historical references and traditions.
 Dealing with issues of fragility, balance, technique and experimentation, Saban's connection with everyday objects is at the forefront of her investigation of tangible materials and the metaphysical properties of artworks.